osaimola/FaceTracker/README.md

 ### Running Trends on a map

-Created with a 480 x 640 input (you will need to update if your camera feed is a higher resolution for better results)
+Created with a 480 x 640 input (you will need to update this if your camera feed is a higher resolution for better results)

 Requires a webcam.
-Alternatively you can update video_input = cv2.VideoCapture("filepath\filename") to run Facetracker with a video recording.
+Alternatively, you can update video_input = cv2.VideoCapture("filepath\filename") to run Facetracker with a video recording.